Coordination of distributed cortical networks producing complex movements

 Bridging spatiotemporal scales in the brain with multi-modal data and biophysical simulations

 Biological systems are organized and function across a large range of spatial and temporal scales.
 One of the most complicated, multi-scale biological systems is the brain, in which myriad neurons are organized into microcircuits (‘columns’) that perform specific computations, but are simultaneously integrated into larger networks.
 Investigating the activity of individual neurons and small neuronal populations has yielded exquisite insight into microcircuit mechanisms of local computations, while macroscale measurements (e.g. fMRI) have revealed global processing of entire brain areas.
 Additionally, different frequency bands within the brains continuous electrical potential reflect different biological processes.
 For example, high-gamma (Hγ: 80-150Hz) activity is directly reflective of multi-unit neuronal spiking, while the lower frequency components (e.g. β: 15-30Hz) are thought to reflect synapto-dendritic currents.
 Thus, low frequencies might reflect inputs to neuronal populations, while the high-gamma band activity mainly reflects their spiking activity (outputs).
 How local neural processing is organized and coordinated in the context of broader neural networks, and how this is reflected in spiking activity and different frequency bands, is poorly understood.
 We combine uECoG with laminar polytrodes, optogenetic manipulations, and large-scale biophysically detailed simulations to bridge spatiotemporal scales in the nervous system.
+PLAY VIDEO of membrane potential in a large-scale biophysical simulation (note: this is slowed relatively to real-time.
+Movie curtesy of Burlen Loring).

 Next-generation devices towards 10k channel neurophysiology